-WE WORRY ABOUT THE SUSTAINABILITY OF THE PRODUCTS WE USE, BUT WHAT ABOUT THE ULTIMATE DISPOSABILITY OF US, OURSELVES?
-I WROTE THIS PIECE, WHICH WAS A FEATURED COVER STORY, LOOKING AT THAT IDEA.
+WE WORRY ABOUT THE SUSTAINABILITY OF THE PRODUCTS WE USE, BUT WHAT ABOUT THE DISPOSABLE NATURE OF OURSELVES?
+I WROTE THIS FEATURED COVER STORY FOR GOOD MAGAZINE, LOOKING AT THAT IDEA.

 GRAVE DANGER: THE EMERGENCE OF THE SUSTAINABLE DEATH MOVEMENT

 Just past the perimeter of Joshua Tree Memorial Park’s manicured green lawns sit acres and acres of undeveloped desert.
 Joshua trees—so named by Mormon settlers for their purported resemblance to the biblical Joshua, his hands reaching toward the heavens in prayer—dot the rugged landscape, but a few hundred feet to the east stands a simple rectangular fence, marking off what, from a distance, looks like nothing at all.

 Even upon closer inspection, the fence’s exact function is unclear.
 It corrals the same rocks and dusty soil that extend for miles in every direction.
 And then I notice small, stainless steel pins in the ground, marking out 66 plots in what I soon will learn is the Joshua Tree Memorial Park’s natural burial section.